-Compilation of result of one class at school level and its analysis (Mean, Median, Mode) and graphical representation.
+\ Compilation of result of one class at school level and its analysis (Mean, Median, Mode) and graphical representation.

-students will be uble to CEO1 Distinguish between Measurement, Examination, Assessment and Evaluation CEO2 Design question papers using various tools of evaluation for assessment of learning.
-CEO3 Select appropriate statistical methods for analysis and interpretation of test scores.
-CEO4 Adopt new trends in evaluation for assessment of learning.
+Distinguish between Measurement, Examination, Assessment and Evaluation CEO1 Design question papers using various tools of evaluation for assessment of CEO2 learning.
+Select appropriate statistical methods for analysis and interpretation of test scores.
+CEO3 Adopt new trends in evaluation for assessment of learning.
+CEO4